Tech500/Lora-BME280-Sensor-Network/Nordic PPK II Observations/Nordic PPK II Observations.md

-# Nordic Power Profiler Kit II  "EoRa PI" Observations
+# Nordic PPK II Observations

 ## Overview
 This document contains the latest NPPK II images for documentation and reference.